 Bootcamps are expensive.
 Because code schools are not degree-granting institutions, most bootcampers don't qualify for traditional student loans like Pell Grants.
 As a result, many students put their tuition on a credit card, borrow money from friends and family, or use savings.
 As the coding bootcamp industry has grown, so too has the business of financing them.
-Most bootcamps offer financing options, payment plans, and loan partnerships through companies like Skills Fund, Pave, Climb Credit and

-Affirm, in addition to scholarships and discounts for women, military veterans, and underrepresented minorities.
+Most bootcamps offer financing options, payment plans, and loan partnerships through companies like Ascent Funding (previously Skills Fund), Pave, Climb Credit and Affirm, in addition to scholarships and discounts for women, military veterans, and underrepresented minorities.